 Quantum Science and Engineering

 Once the stuff of science fiction, quantum physics is enabling scientists to harness the smallest particles in the universe.
 We can’t see quantum particles with the naked eye, and most of us cannot begin to understand quantum principles, which defy common-sense notions of causality, locality and realism.
 But we do know that quantum is set to revolutionize our world.
-Technion scientists are using quantum engineering to develop more secure communications, implantable biomedical devices, energy-saving solutions, and defense technology such as ultra sensitive night vision and sensors to detect hazardous materials.
+Under the auspices of the Helen Diller Center for Quantum Science, Matter and Engineering, Technion scientists are using quantum engineering to develop more secure communications, implantable biomedical devices, energy-saving solutions, and defense technology such as ultra sensitive night vision and sensors to detect hazardous materials.

 In this increasingly competitive global academic marketplace, the difference between attracting topnotch students to the Technion or losing them to MIT could come down to something as mundane as housing.
 While the Eastern Village Dormitory has expanded to house 1,000 undergraduate students, one in three Technion students still cannot find on-campus housing.
 The Technion is fundraising to support the renovation of the Dejur Village Dormitories for undergraduate students, and the construction of a new Undergraduate Student Village that will accommodate close to 500 undergraduates.